The analogy of renting versus owning is applicable here.

 This assumes, of course, that your content is good enough to grow and keep an audience.
 As the noise increases so does audience inattention.
 Will people tire of blog posts, many wonder?

 Perhaps.
 Besides an active blog, what other media and distribution channels are under your control or direct ownership?
-Video and audio can be, of course, as long as their distribution is buffered through channels you own (like your blog) in addition to larger channels you don’t directly own (for instance, your Facebook page or YouTube).
+Video and audio with an immersive sound can be, of course, as long as their distribution is buffered through channels you own (like your blog) in addition to larger channels you don’t directly own (for instance, your Facebook page or YouTube).

 Sweezey continues, “Once you understand the concept of content and audiences, then the next question is: who in your organization can focus on growing and maintaining this asset?”